Stay At Home Order Rules: What Can You Do & Not Do If Instructed Not To Leave Your House?

-As the novel coronavirus (COVID-19) continues to spread throughout the United States, states and counties are beginning to institute measures that would limit their residents’ movements, commonly referred to as “stay-at-home” orders.
-The orders, which are also referred to as “shelter-in-place” orders, vary by location but generally follow guidelines requiring all residents to avoid non-essential outings and remain at home as much as possible.
+As the novel coronavirus (COVID-19) continues to spread throughout the country, states and counties are beginning to institute measures that would limit their residents’ movements, commonly referred to as “stay-at-home” orders.
+These orders, which are also referred to as “shelter-in-place” orders, vary by location but generally follow guidelines requiring all residents to avoid non-essential outings and remain at home as much as possible.

 States currently under stay-at-home orders include Illinois, New York, California and New Jersey, with upcoming orders announced for Connecticut (March 23) Oregon (March 23), Ohio (March 23), Louisiana(March 23), Kentucky (March 23), Delaware(March 24) and Pennsylvania (March 26), and that list grows by the hour, according to a USA Today report.
 Any differences in the specific stay-at-home orders depend on the leeway granted to businesses that are deemed “essential” during the current emergency.